nikcleju/DSP_Course/Lectures/02_SignalsAndSystems.md

 - Proof:

     - The signal $\sum_{k=-\infty}^n h[k]$ is a *discrete-time integration* of $h[n]$
-    - The unit step $u[n]$ iteslf is the discrete-time integral of the unit impulse:
+    - The unit step $u[n]$ itself is the discrete-time integral of the unit impulse:
 $$u[n] = \sum_{k=-\infty}^n \delta[k]$$
 $$\delta[n] = u[n] - u[n-1]$$
     - Therefore the system response to the integral of the impulse = the integral of the system response to the impulse